Victorian Artists Society

 The Victorian Artists Society, which can trace its establishment to 1856 in Melbourne, promotes artistic education, art classes and gallery hire exhibition in Australia.
 It was formed in March 1888 when the Victorian Academy of Arts (previously Victorian Society of Fine Arts) and the Australian Artists' Association amalgamated.

 The Victorian Artists’ Society is a not-for-profit organisation and charity registered with the Victorian government.
-The Artists' Society routinely practices a range of art forms and styles through classes and gatherings in their permanent home, a heritage-listed bluestone building on Albert Street, Melbourne.
+The Artists' Society routinely practices a range of art forms and styles through classes and gatherings in their permanent home, a heritage-listed bluestone building on Albert Street, Melbourne, opposite St. Patrick's Cathedral.
 As of 2021, the Victorian Artists' Society premises include four galleries, members’ rooms, an administrative office, and the original bluestone studio which operates as an art school.
 The original studio was not finished until 1902.

 The general public can view the seasonal collections of artworks in the gallery or buy artworks.
 The gallery is open seven days a week and the cost is free entry.
 New exhibitions are held fortnightly within the five galleries.

 History

+The origin of the Victorian Artists Society has strong connections to earlier art societies, academies and associations established in Melbourne, often with interlocking memberships, notably Mr. James Smith the art critic on Melbourne's Argus who was a member of the first society.

-The Victorian Society of Fine Arts, a forerunner to the Victorian Academy of Arts, was established in 1856.
-The Victorian Academy of Arts was formed in 1870 with "about twenty artists and amateurs" amongst its first members, including Eliezer Levi Montefiore.
+The Victorian Society of Fine Arts was established in 1856.
+Beyond a few exhibitions of that society, there was no art movement in Melbourne until the Victorian Academy of Arts was formed in 1870 with "about twenty artists and amateurs" amongst its first members, including Eliezer Levi Montefiore.
+The Victorian Academy of Arts held annual exhibitions from 1871 to 1887.

-The Australian Artists' Association held its first exhibition in 1886, with works by Tom Roberts, Louis Buvelot, Frederick McCubbin, and Arthur Streeton.
+In 1886 a group of professional artists formed the Australian Artists' Association.
+The artists included: John Mather, Mr. Addison, Mr. G. R. Ashton, Mr. Percival Ball, Signor Catani, Mr. J.W.
+Curtis, Mr. McCubbin, Mr. Gibbs, Signor Habres, Mr. Kahler, Signor Tocein, Signor Neele, Mr. Patterson, Mr. Rolando, Mr. T. Roberts and Mr. Turner.
+The association held its first exhibition in 1886, with works by Tom Roberts, Louis Buvelot, Frederick McCubbin, Arthur Streeton, John Ford Paterson, John Mather (artist) and many others.

-In March 1888 the Academy and the Association amalgamated, creating the Victorian Artists Society.
-The founding president of the new Society was Joseph Anderson Panton; later presidents included Frederick McCubbin and Paul Raphael Montford.
+When opening the association's exhibition, Mr. James Smith, on behalf of the exhibiting artists stated that the association had not been formed in any spirit of opposition or rivalry with the older academy and that there was room for both.
+Ultimately this was not to be the case.